-What Happens When the User Interface Changes?
+Handling User Interface Changes

 Consider this scenario: you have just spent several weeks creating a suite of automated tests that covers the entire functionality of your application.
 The application developers then build a new version with an improved user interface.
 They change some objects, add new objects, and remove others.
 How can you test this new version using your existing tests?